eist-radio/eist/content/support.md

 draft = false
 +++

-[Send us an email](mailto:eistcork@gmail.com?subject=I'd%20like%20to%20subscribe%20to%20occasional%20emails%20from%20Éist&body=Thanks!
-"Subscribe for news about Éist and upcoming events") if you would like to receive occasional updates about news and upcoming events.
+[Send us an email](mailto:eistcork@gmail.com?subject=I'd%20like%20to%20receive%20occasional%20emails%20from%20Éist&body=Thanks!
+"I'd like to receive occasional updates about Éist and upcoming events") if you would like to receive occasional updates about news and upcoming events.

-Running an independent radio station is not cheap.
-We rely completely on the good will and support of our members and listeners.
+### Support us with a monthly subscription of just €5

-If you like what you hear, and you want us to keep broadcasting, please consider setting up a monthly **€5** PayPal subscription.
+If you like what you hear, and you want us to keep broadcasting, please consider setting up a monthly **€5 subscription with PayPal**.
 Your money goes directly towards the costs of running the radio station, helping us to pay for rent, electricity, radio web hosting, studio kit, etc.
 Your help and support for Éist is vital and greatly appreciated - we can't do this alone.